Programa de Pós-Graduação em Materiais

 Excess credits in mandatory courses can be counted as elective credits.
 In addition, a proficiency exam in a foreign language other than English (already assessed for the Master's degree), aimed at reading and understanding texts, is also mandatory.

 A qualifying exam is due up to 12 months from enrollment as a regular MEMS student (24 months for DEMS).
 In the qualifying exam, the candidate must present his/her dissertation or thesis project before an examining committee according to the program regulations.
-The dissertation or thesis consists of a written work carried out under the advice of a professor of the Program and presented before an examining board, according to Program?s regulations.
+The dissertation or thesis consists of a written work carried out under the advice of a professor of the Program and presented before an examining board, according to Program's regulations.